 2021 IN PRAISE OF MAKERS.
 Meeting Point Residency awarded by Arts&Heritage

-2018 ‘Bayeaux Rider’, Richmond Castle, English Heritage
+2018 ‘Bayeux Rider’, Richmond Castle, English Heritage

 Selected solo exhibitions